fastrgv/CoTerminalApps/README.md

 ## Build Instructions:
 Remember that prebuilt executables are already included.
 But, if you want to rebuild...

-Manually install GNAT GPL from libre.adacore.com/download/.
+Manually install GNAT GPL from libre.adacore.com/download/ along with "gnatcoll", its companion library.
 If you don't like my key-mappings, edit the code as you like.

 Next, edit the scripts wcmp.bat or lcmp.sh or ocmp.sh so that the path to gnatmake is correct.
 These scripts streamline the build process by allowing auxilliary files to be neatly hidden in subdirectories.
 And make sure it is executable.

 Then type "[wlo]buildall" to create new command-line executables for your system. ( w for Windows, l for Linux, o for OSX).
 Note that on OSX, you must have the Apple-Xcode g++ compiler present in order to rebuild.

+There are NO other 3rd party libraries or tools required to build.

 ===============================================================